 Isabel Marant, Fashion designer

 A cup of tea is the first thing Isabel drinks when she wakes up.
-After dressing, she drives about 30 laps on his motorcycle to clear your mind and breathe some air in the stressful days.
+After dressing, she drives about 30 laps on her motorcycle to clear her mind and breathe some air in the stressful days.

 Gwyneth Paltrow, actress